 Copper wire - the most commonly used conductive wire - is cost effective and offers a low resistivity (only silver has a lower resistivity but is very expensive).
 It is used in many commercial applications and therefore is widely available and comes in a variety of different gauges.
 Copper is quite ductile as well as being a good conductor, which is an added advantage for many applications.

 Although aluminum wire is more cost effective than copper, its properties are not as favorable, it has a higher resistivity and has a lower elasticity (it's more plastic) meaning that if heated enough it expands and is more susceptible to diverging from its original shape once the heat is reduced.

 Stranded wires contain a large number of thin solid wires that are wrapped around each other to make a single larger wire.
 They are much more flexible than solid wires and are often used when the wire undergoes frequent movement or manipulation (see figure 1).

-Wires made from superconductors can carry much higher currents than what is normally seen.
+Wires made from superconductors can carry much higher electric currents than what is normally seen.
 For example, at the European Organization for Nuclear Research (CERN) a world record was recently set for maximum current transmission.
 Using two 20 meter cables of magnesium diboride (MgB2) - a superconducting material - cooled to 24 K (that's -249°C), a team was able to run 20 000 amperes (A) of current.
 This number is huge when compared to the maximum seen in non-superconducting wires, which is around 380 - 400 A. The superconductor was able to carry approximately 50x more current!
 Superconductors are very advances materials and are may be useful for future electrical transmission systems.